Indigenous Program Review Implementation

 The Institute held several workshops across Canada between October 2017 and February 2018 to talk with program participants about the Aboriginal Aquatic Resource and Oceans Management program and the Atlantic and Pacific integrated commercial fisheries initiatives.
 Similar workshops related to the Aboriginal Fisheries Strategy and the Aboriginal Fishery Guardian Program then took place between April 2018 and January 2019.

 These engagement sessions were an opportunity to examine the topics identified in discussion papers in more depth.
 After each session, a ‘What we heard’ report was posted on this site.
-We then used all of the input of workshop participants to inform our phase one final report.
+We then used all of the input of workshop participants to inform our phase one and phase two final reports.

 The development of the Northern Integrated Commercial Fisheries Initiative was another activity undertaken by the Institute during Indigenous Program Review.
 To inform our recommendations on the best way to design this new program, we engaged eligible participants across Canada’s North – including Indigenous communities and businesses interested in participating in aquaculture.